 I want ugly lips that are flaking, crusty, crack up, and bleed when I smile.
 Said absolutely no one ever.

-#Storytime I use to wash my face every morning and night with heavy cleansers and it actually wasn’t beneficial because I was over-cleansing (yup, it’s a thing).
+#Storytime I used to wash my face every morning and night with heavy cleansers, and it actually wasn’t beneficial because I was over-cleansing (yup, it’s a thing).

-I splash a little water on my face, dry and then take a cotton ball with toner and wipe all over my face to remove any dirt from my face while I snoozed.
+I splash a little water on my face, dry, and then take a cotton ball with toner and wipe it all over my face to remove any dirt from my face while I snooze.
 I’ve noticed a huge difference in my skin since doing this and the amount of oil my face creates (I have oily skin).

-or if you’re not a fan of DIY (or lazy like me sometimes), here’s a great organic body luminizer.
+However, if you’re not a fan of DIY (or lazy like me sometimes), there have lots of great body luminzers on the market these days!
 The key is the shimmer.
-When the sun hits your skin that shimmer starts glistening and you’re glowing!
+When the sun hits your skin, that shimmer starts glistening, and you’re glowing!

 Look for serums with active ingredients in high concentrations.
 How can you figure this out?
 The higher the active ingredient is placed on the ingredient list, the higher the concentrations within the product.